-- Human rights expert (researcher, lawyer, or other practitioner) monitoring civil and political rights events in a pilot country.
+- Human rights expert (researcher, lawyer, or other practitioner) monitoring civil and political rights events in a survey country.
 They may be working for an international or domestic NGO or civil society organisation.

 - Journalists covering human rights issues in a country.

 - Staff working for the National Human Rights Institution (NHRI) of a country, if that NHRI is accredited with “A status” – meaning that it is fully compliant with the Paris principles including being completely independent in fulfilling its mandate.